Mayon: Geology

 Mayon is a classic stratovolcano with a small central summit crater.
 It is one of the world's most symmetrical volcanic cones.

 The concave profile, a hyperbolic sine curve of the volcano is due to the balance between erosion and eruption, defined by the angle of repose of ash.
 The steepest upper slopes of the volcano reach an average slope gradient of 75%, while the lower foot slope is only an average of 3%.
 The volcanic crater is about 250 m in diameter.
 At least 85 lava flows have been identified, and consist mainly of lava augite-hypersthene-andesite, generally fed from the crater.
 Pyroclastic flows, characterized as a St. Vincent nuee' ardente, leave behind block and ash deposits, and breadcrust bombs in an ash and lapilli matrix.
 The farthest flow reached 8.5 km along Fidel Surtida, Santo Domingo.
 Mayon lahars were formed by rainstorms during eruptions, or by torrential rain afterwards.
 Averaging 230 m in height and 710 m in diameter, 7 cinder cones are found on the southern and southwestern lower slopes.
-Composed of olivine-augite basalt, these cones have an angle of repose of 34%, with Ligñon Hill as an example.
+Composed of olivine-augite basalt, these cones have an angle of repose of 34%, with Ligñon Hill and Paulog Cinder Cone having been sampled.

 Like other volcanoes around the Pacific Ocean, Mayon is a part of the Pacific Ring of Fire.
 It is on the southeast side of Luzon.
 The Bicol Arc is one of 7 oceanic trench subduction zones defining the Philippine Mobile Belt.
 Volcanism in the Bicol Arc is related to the westward subduction of the Philippine Plate along the Philippine Trench.
 The 12 active and inactive volcanoes within the arc include the Mayon Volcano, Mount Bulusan, Mount Isarog, Mount Iriga, Malinao Volcano, and Mount Masaraga.
 In general, these are calc-alkali basalts, basaltic andesites, and andesites.
+Samples from Ligñon Hill and Paulog Cinder Cone are basalt or tachybasalt, with one basaltic trachyandesite and while the main edithice is mainly basaltic andesite, samples of the stratovolcano's eruptives cover most of the sodium potassium oxide composition range of andesite basalts including trachydacite, but not trachyte.

+Ecology

 In August 2021, soils from Mayon have been found containing bacterial species with potential antibiotic and anti-cancer properties.
+Whole-genome sequencing subsequently confirmed a novel species within Streptomyces and studies showed activity against the human pathogens Salmonella enterica, Klebsiella pneumoniae, Staphylococcus aureus, Candida albicans, Aspergillus niger and Fusarium, as well as inhibiting HCT116 cells from a human colorectal cancer cell line.

+Japanese studies have suggested that the extremely thermophilic Calditerricola bacteria is found in volcanic ash samples from both Mayon and Mount Sakurajima in Japan.

 Recorded eruptions

 Mayon is the most active volcano in the Philippines, erupting over 52 times in the past 500 years.
 Historical observations accounted its first eruption in 1616.
 The first eruption for which an extended account exists was the six-day event of July 20, 1766.
+The earliest eruption dated by radiocarbon methods was in 3100 BCE ± 300 years.